Real Toric Varieties: Interactions between their Geometry and their Topology: Structure of Affine Toric Varieties

-defined for some anti-equivariant morphism $\delta:T{(c)}_\C\rightarrow (T_{c})_\C$.
+defined with some anti-equivariant anti-regular morphism $\delta:T{(c)}_\C\rightarrow (T_{c})_\C$.
 Let $Y$ be a toric subvariety of $X$.
 It is given by an invariant face $c'$ of $c$.
 The immersion $Y_\C\rightarrow (X_c)_\C\times_\C\,T{(c)}_\C$ corresponds to the vanishing of the coordinates (\ref{eq:shape_Xc_Tc}) provided by the rays of $c$ contained in $c'$.
 Thus, $Y$ is given by the restriction of $\sigma$ to $(X_c\cap Y)_\C\times_\C \,T{(c)}_\C$.
 This shows that $Y\rightarrow T{(c)}$ is a sub-vector bundle.
 Since the action of $T_c$ on $X_c$ preserves the decomposition given by the coordinates (\ref{eq:shape_Xc_Tc}), we see that $X$ is a sum of real and complex line bundles.
 Each of these line bundles corresponds to the vanishing of all but one coordinate of (\ref{eq:shape_Xc_Tc}).
-If $f$ is a coordinate of (\ref{eq:shape_Xc_Tc}), let us denote by $Y$ the toric subvariety of $X$ whose complexification corresponds to its vanishing, and by $L$ the associated line bundle.
-We note that if $f$ is a complex coordinate then $L$ is a complex line bundle and $Y$ has codimension 2 as $Y_\C$ is given by the vanishing of the two induced coordinates on $\Res\A^1_\C\times_\R\Spec\,\C\cong\A^2_\C$.
+If $f$ is a coordinate of (\ref{eq:shape_Xc_Tc}), let us denote by $Y$ the toric subvariety of $X$ whose complexification corresponds to its vanishing.
+We also denote by $L$ the associated line bundle.
+We note that if $f$ is a complex coordinate then $L$ is a complex line bundle and $Y$ has codimension 2 for $Y_\C$ is given by the vanishing of the two induced coordinates on $\Res\A^1_\C\times_\R\Spec\,\C\cong\A^2_\C$.
 We have the decomposition:

 so that $L$ is isomorphic to $X/Y$.
 Finally, since every maximal toric subvariety arises uniquely in such a way, we find the isomorphism (\ref{eq:iso_line_bundle}). \end{proof}

 \begin{prop} $T\hookrightarrow X$ be smooth affine real \te\;defined by a cone $c$.
 Every complex summand of $X\rightarrow T{(c)}$ obtained from a maximal toric subvariety is trivial. \end{prop}